Law degree: Opens various career options

 Legal Talent Management,

-It’s an undeniable and interesting fact that top tax-paying lawyers are all litigators.
-Litigation is the most lucrative stream though it takes a fair amount of time and effort to reach that level of practice
+It’s an undeniable and interesting fact that top tax-paying lawyers are all

 While Law firms and LPOs induct associates, corporates induct legal executives.
 “Specialized concerns such as IP, research and arbitration consultancies are also picking up graduates, with skills in those areas.
 With Law schools mushrooming across India, we see strong interest in the academic sector for Law graduates as well as transferability of skills across disciplines,” Arpita added.